Longevity Link Corporation

 Detection of carotenoids in the human retina—macular pigment imaging

-The carotenoid species lutein, zeaxanthin, and meso-zeaxanthin are located in high concentrations in the center of the human retina, the macula.
-This area concentrates the color sensitive photoreceptor cells and is responsible for high acuity color vision.
-The three carotenoids, known as macular pigment, are thought to help prevent the onset of macular degeneration, the leading cause of blindness in the elderly.
+Based on highly specific protein binding processes, lutein, zeaxanthin, and meso-zeaxanthin – the latter converted from lutein in the retina via enzymatic processes - are typically located in high concentrations in the center of the human retina, the macula.
+The macula concentrates also the color sensitive photoreceptor cells and is responsible for high acuity color vision.
+The three carotenoids, known as macular pigment, protect this area and help prevent the onset of macular degeneration, the leading cause of blindness in the elderly.
 The macular pigment concentration can be increased with lutein and zeaxanthin-containing vegetables or with lutein and zeaxanthin containing supplement formulations.
-We are currently developing our patented fluorescence imaging method (
+We are currently developing our patented fluorescence imaging method (US patent # 8,326,405) as an early-age screening test for concentration levels and spatial distributions of the macular pigment.

 Current Technologies